Attosecond quantum optical interferometry: RESULTS

+whose violation constitutes a sufficient but not necessary signature of entanglement between the harmonic modes $q_1$ and $q_2$~\cite{theidel2024evidence}.

+Figure~\ref{fig:correlations}~(a) and (b) display the autocorrelation for selected harmonics orders and the cross-correlation between the 12th harmonic and other orders, respectively, as a function of the two-color phase $\phi$.~As seen in panel (a), odd harmonics exhibit almost Poissonian statistics ($g^{(2)}_{\text{odd}} \approx 1$), with only a weak modulation induced by the pertuabtive field.~In contrast, even harmonics display clear super-Poissonian behavior with $g^{(2)}_{\text{even}} >2$.~These correlations are more strongly modulated by $\phi$, varying approximately between 2.5 and 2.8, reflecting both their sensitivity to intensity fluctuations of the $2\omega$ component and the relative orientation of its squeezing quadrature with respect to the coherent $\omega$ field.~Furthermore, the cross-correlations, exhibit an even stronger sensitivity to the two-color phase, highlighting a central aspect already hinted at in Fig.~\ref{fig:state_engineering}:~the two-color delay not only controls the phase-space orientation of the harmonic states but also governs their photon-number statistics and inter-harmonic correlations.

-whose violation serves as a direct signature of entanglement between the harmonic modes $q_1$ and $q_2$~\cite{theidel2024evidence}.
-Figure~\ref{fig:correlations}~(a) shows the cross-correlation function $g^{(2)}_{q_1,q_2}$ for all high-order harmonics, with the black diagonal marking the autocorrelations ($q_1 = q_2$).~These autocorrelations reveal the type of photon statistics of the individual modes~\cite{stammer2025theory}:~odd harmonics exhibit almost Poissonian statistics with $g^{(2)}_{\text{odd}} \approx 1$, whereas even harmonics show clear super-Poissonian behavior with $g^{(2)}_{\text{even}} >1$, reaching values indicative of super-bunching ($g^{(2)}_{\text{even}} >2$).~For the cross-correlations $q_1\neq q_2$, we find that even harmonics are positively correlated with each other, consistent with their common dependence on the $2\omega$ driving intensity and fluctuations.~By contrast their correlation with odd harmonic orders is almost absent, $g^{(2)}_{q_1, q_2} \approx 1$, which is expected since the intensity of the odd harmonic orders is barely influenced by the $2\omega$ contribution which only dictates the behavior of the even orders.
-Yet, the precise correlation strength depends on the two-color phase $\phi$ (see Supplementary Material~\ref{Sec:App:QO:obs}).~Importantly, all observed intensity correlations remain classical.~This is confirmed in Fig.~\ref{fig:correlations}~(b), which displays the CSI difference $\Delta_{\text{CSI}} = g^{(2)}_{q_1, q_1} g^{(2)}_{q_2, q_2} - [g^{(2)}_{q_1, q_2}]^2$.~In all cases, the CSI is obeyed as $\Delta_{\text{CSI}} \geq 0$, with the bound nearly saturated for correlations within the even or odd harmonic subspace.
-In contrast, the CSI difference between the cross-correlations of even and odd harmonics is significantly larger, leading to the checkerboard-like pattern.
+A broader view of how these correlations are distributed across harmonic orders for a fixed value of $\phi$ is presented in Fig.~\ref{fig:correlations}~(c), with the black diagonal line marking the autocorrelations.
+For the cross-correlations $q_1\neq q_2$, we find that even harmonics are positively correlated with each other, consistent with their common dependence on the $2\omega$ driving intensity and fluctuations.~By contrast their correlation with odd harmonic orders is almost absent, $g^{(2)}_{q_1, q_2} \approx 1$, which is expected since the intensity of the odd harmonic orders is barely influenced by the $2\omega$ contribution which only dictates the behavior of the even orders.~Importantly, no violation of the CSI is observed, indicating that the intensity correlations are consistent with a classical description of the harmonic fields state.~This is confirmed in Fig.~\ref{fig:correlations}~(d), which displays the CSI difference